Aniy13/Palindrome-Checker-Evyass/README.md

 **2.Dowload the zip file**

-   - unzeep the file and Navigate to the Project Directory.
+   - unzip the file and Navigate to the Project Directory.

 ```bash
        cd Palindrome-Checker